 Is Protein Powder Bad for You?

-I always recommend using protein powder in smoothies for blood sugar stabilization, but the type you choose matters.
-I’ve never recommended using soy, egg white, or whey protein that has been subject to heat processing (which are most you find on store shelves), so I always advised folks to use Designs for Health PaleoMeal or Whey Cool because it is made from raw milk from grass fed cows, and they use low heat processing methods to preserve nutrients.
+I always recommend using protein powder in smoothies for blood sugar stabilization and a protein boost at breakfast, but the type you choose matters.
+I’ve never recommended using soy, egg white, or whey protein that has been subject to heat processing (which are most you find on store shelves), so I always advised folks to use Designs for Health PaleoMeal or Whey Cool whey protein because it is made from raw milk from grass fed cows, and they use low heat processing methods to preserve nutrients.
 BUT because many people I work with can’t handle dairy, they don’t tolerate whey, so I don’t really recommend using whey unless you know you don’t have a dairy sensitivity.

-The protein powders I have liked and recommended in the past are vegan and made from rice protein, hemp protein, pea protein (or a combo), and organic green superfoods (like Amazing Meal) or combinations of sprouted grains and seeds (like Garden of Life Raw Protein Code).
+The protein powders I have liked and recommended are bone broth proteins or vegan and made from rice protein, hemp protein, pea protein (or a combo).
+Some contain organic green superfoods (like Amazing Meal) or combinations of sprouted grains and seeds (like Garden of Life Raw Protein Code).
 I still think these are pretty good quality products without any fillers (Amazing Meal does have guar gum stabilizer I think), but obviously if you are strict paleo you may balk at the grains and legumes.
 I think the processing removes the phytic acid, so it’s not a big concern.

 There are a few instances where I will recommend it: